 Like other algae products, Nannochloropsis contains considerable amounts of amino acids and omega-6 fatty acids.
 Nannochloropsis is also the most abundant source of carotenoids amongst other forms of microalgae, providing it with strong antioxidant capabilities.

 This species of algae contains some of the highest amounts of omega-3 out of any of the other species and is particularly rich in EPA.
 Nannochloropsis contains 100 times more EPA than other microalgae, making it a great supplement for this important fatty acid.
-With such high amounts of EPA omega-3 fatty acids, Nannochloropsis is highly beneficial in supporting heart health by helping to maintain healthy blood pressure and cholesterol levels.
-EPA is also beneficial for supporting emotional wellness and an overall positive mood.
+With such high amounts of EPA omega-3 fatty acids, Nannochloropsis is highly beneficial in supporting heart health by helping to maintain healthy blood pressure and cholesterol levels already in the healthy range.
+EPA is also beneficial for supporting emotional wellness.

 Nannochloropsis is the foundation for iwi life’s omega-3 supplements.
 We produce this alga in desert habitats using sunlight, saltwater, and CO2. iwi life produces this species of algae using highly sustainable methods, making it a great alternative to other less-sustainable forms of omega-3s like fish or krill.

 See the Health Benefits of Algae for Yourself

 Ultimately, with its high nutrient density, algae has a long list of health benefits.
 Containing large amounts of protein, B vitamins, and omega-3 fatty acids, it is great for supporting multiple systems in your body.
 Discover just how much the different types of algae can benefit you and your overall health by including an algae supplement as part of your daily routine. iwi life’s algae-based omega-3 supplement is a great place to start.

 At iwi life, we produce all-natural supplements that are specially formulated to provide you with the nutrients you need.
 Our omega-3 supplement harnesses the power of omega-3 fatty acids and omega-6, -7, and -9 fatty acids to support healthy function in your brain, eyes, muscles, and heart.
 Explore our whole family of products to see how omega-3 can support your health.

 Chlorella: Nutrition and possible health benefits | Medical News Today